 The labor community has been an active participant in the collaborative group since its inception.
 In the past, the Cowlitz Valley had a large community of union mill workers.
-However, these family wage jobs have largely disappeared from the Valley.
-In Morton, a small town tucked in the Cowlitz Valley, the remaining mill’s union was dissolved several years ago.
-Labor interests recognize the critical dearth of family wage jobs in the Cowlitz Valley and are working with the collaborative group to address this need.
+However, these family wage jobs have largely disappeared.
+Labor interests recognize the critical dearth of family-wage jobs in the Cowlitz Valley which has had a devastating impact on schools, emergency services, utilities and local business.

-The Cowlitz Tribe is involved in the collaborative group because the Gifford Pinchot National Forest encompasses much of the tribe’s historic homelands.
-The tribe is concerned about the health of the watersheds and is also searching for ways to provide stable opportunities to tribal members that allow them to continue to live and work on their traditional lands.
+The Cowlitz Tribe is invested in the collaborative because the Gifford Pinchot National Forest encompasses much of the tribe’s historic homeland.
+The Tribe is concerned about the health of the watersheds and is also searching for ways to provide stable opportunities to tribal members that allow them to continue to live and work on their traditional lands.

-Cowlitz Valley residents are involved in the collaborative group because their towns are slowly eroding and their way of life is at risk of disappearing.
+Cowlitz Valley residents are involved in the group because they have watched their towns slowly erode.
 Residents are painfully aware of the dearth of family wage jobs AND are interested in finding ways to put people back to work in the woods.

-Conservationists are involved because they believe the group represents an exciting new way of getting restoration work accomplished in the forest, while healing old scars and creating a lasting legacy for future generations and land managers.
+Conservationists are involved because Pinchot Partners represents an exciting new way of getting restoration work accomplished in the forest, while healing old scars and creating a lasting legacy for future generations and land managers.

-Community based forestry experts are involved in the collaborative so the Partners can benefit from the experience and learning of similar projects in other communities.
+Community-based forestry experts are involved so the Partners can benefit from the experience learned from similar projects in other communities.

-Finally, the Forest Service has been very supportive of the collaborative group and the work it is pursuing on the Gifford Pinchot National Forest.
-The Forest Service has a clear interest in supporting the development of a common ground agenda that leads away from gridlock and toward work being implemented on the ground.
+Finally, the Forest Service has been very supportive of the collaborative and the work it is pursuing on the Gifford Pinchot National Forest.
+The Forest Service has a clear interest in supporting the development of a common-ground agenda that leads away from gridlock and toward work being implemented on the ground.